-He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, the International Journal of Communication, Vaccine, the International Journal of Advertising, and the Oxford Encyclopedia of Communication.
+He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, Health Communication, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, the International Journal of Communication, Vaccine, the International Journal of Advertising, and the Oxford Encyclopedia of Communication.
 His research has also been internationally recognized, receiving awards at the DC Health Communication Conference and the Asian Congress of Nutrition.

 For more information, please visit: https://www.andrewzhyee.com/